leonawicz/tabr/README.md

 Music data analysis has been expanding significantly since version 0.3.0, which brought many new functions to `tabr`.
-Version 0.3.5 brought even more functions for music analysis and an alternative input format for guitar tab transcription.
+Version 0.3.5 brought even more as well as an alternative input format for guitar tab transcription.

-In the upcoming version 0.4.0, there are even more functions for music data analysis.
-There is better MIDI file support.
+The upcoming version 0.4.0 is a huge release.
+There is so much more in terms of data analysis.
+There is also better MIDI file support.
 There are more functions for tidy analysis.
 Several internal and user-facing functions have been vectorized.
 Other functions have been generalized that previously could handle single notes but lacked an approach to chords in certain contexts.
 The entire package has been significantly optimized for better performance over previous versions.

+More can be done with music notation syntax converters, moving to and from data frames, and between classes.
+New classes `noteinfo` and `music` have been added along with accompanying functions.

+Since it’s still in early versions, several aspects of the package and its approaches to working with musical information have been reimagined, corrected, enhanced and made more resilient while keeping to the simple syntax and premises.

-All things considered, the next release of `tabr` will be a big improvement.
+All things considered, the next release of `tabr` is the one to use.
 You can get many of these developments now by installing version 0.3.9.9000 from GitHub, which all the current online documentation is updated for (this document, the `pkgdown` website, help files and vignettes).

 You can install tabr v0.3.5 from CRAN with: